AyloSrd/svelte-idle-sensor/README.md

 </p>
 # Svelte idle-sensor 💤

-Another Svelte library to track the user's idle status and react to its changes.
+Another Svelte library to detect and deal with your users' idleness.

 ## Installation